 Learning and development (L&D) is a critical consideration for all organizations, regardless of size or industry.
 Without a robust L&D initiative, it is impossible to close skills gaps and compete against other businesses.
-Still, it is easy to lose sight of the bigger picture amidst all the talk of reporting and content creation.
+Still, it is easy to lose sight of the bigger picture of linking training to business results amidst all the talk of reporting and content creation.

 What is that bigger picture?
 Simply this: your training must drive learners forward in line with key objectives that speak to business needs.
 In other words, your training needs to link to results the business needs to see.

 Part of the skewed line of thinking when it comes to corporate L&D is how our modern education system is structured.
 As children, we progress from kindergarten through elementary school, into middle school, and then into high school, often with no real understanding of why we’re learning what we’re learning.
 There is only the vaguest notion of how what we’re being taught ties in with goals we’ll want to achieve later in life.
 That can create a disconnect – after all, it’s difficult to get on board with something if you cannot see the point of it.